timestamp.get_timestamp

 • unix_seconds is an integer representing the number of seconds past Unix epoch, such as $e.metadata.event_timestamp.seconds, or a placeholder containing that value.

 • timestamp_format is optional and is a string representing the format for the timestamp.
-If omitted, the default is %F %T. You can specify the format using string literals.
-For options, see Format elements for date and time parts
+If omitted, the default is %F %T. You can specify the format using a date time format string or one of the following time granularity: SECOND, MINUTE, HOUR, DATE, WEEK, MONTH, or YEAR.
+For more formatting options, see Format elements for date and time parts

 • time_zone is optional and is a string representing a time zone.
 If omitted, the default is GMT.
 You can specify time zones using string literals.
 The options are as follows: